Does Two Stroke Oil Go Bad

 If you have a 2-stroke outboard engine, you know that you need to use oil specially formulated for that type of engine.
 You also know that you should change the oil regularly to keep your engine running properly.
 But what about stored oil?

+Does it go bad over time?
 The simple answer is yes, 2-stroke outboard oil does go bad over time.
-Even if you store it in a cool, dark place, the quality will degrade and it will eventually become unusable.
+Even if you store it in a cool, dark place, the quality will degrade, and it will eventually become unusable.

+The good news is that there are ways to extend the life of your oil.
 First, make sure you buy fresh oil from a reputable dealer.
-Check the expiration date on the container and don’t use it if it’s expired.
+Check the container’s expiration date and don’t use it if it’s expired.

 Second, when you’re ready to use the oil, give it a good shake before pouring it into your engine.
 This will help redistribute any settled contaminants.
+And finally, be sure to change your oil regularly—even if you haven’t used your engine in a while.

 Old oil can cause all sorts of problems in your engine, so it’s best to start fresh every time.